 The Games Room is in the courtyard, and is equipped with table tennis table, pool table and an area to play chess.
 One guest may accompany a resident in the Games Room but should always remain with the resident.
-The Games Room should be left in a tidy state; lights, air conditioning and equipment switched off; and all kitchen items returned to the ground floor washing up area.
+The Games Room should be left in a tidy state; lights, air conditioning and equipment switched off.
+Kitchen items are not permitted.
 Any items left in the Games Room may be removed and disposed of by cleaning staff.
 A resident who damages anything in the games room will be expected to pay for the damage.

-2.20 TVs in Lounge & Café
+2.20 Café Lounge and TV

-College televisions are provided in the Level 1 TV Lounge and in the Café (southern end of the Dining Room).
-They are each equipped with a Foxtel connection, and can have DVD players, consoles or computers attached.
+A television is provided in the Café (southern end of the Dining Room).
+It is equipped with a Foxtel connection, and can have DVD players, consoles or computers attached.

-If you are the last to leave the rooms, please turn the television off, and ensure all kitchen items are returned to the ground floor washing up area.
+If you are the last to leave the room, please turn the television off, and ensure all kitchen items are returned to the ground floor washing up area.